The Great Periodic Path Hunt

 Documentation & Instructions

-1. Here are the NEW instructions on finding and covering periodic paths (pdf).
+1. Here are the 2024 New instructions on finding and covering periodic paths (pdf).
+Here are the 2023 instructions on finding and covering periodic paths (pdf).
 Here are the old instructions on finding and covering periodic paths (pdf).
 Three videos follow.

 A video showing the steps is at https://www.youtube.com/embed/kK12WIiIenA